zabbix/zabbix/templates/app/controlm_http/README.md

 ## Setup

-This template is primarily intended to be used in conjuction with the `Control-M enterprise manager by HTTP` template for the creation of host prototypes.
+This template is primarily intended for using in conjuction with the `Control-M enterprise manager by HTTP` template in order to create host prototypes.

 It monitors:
 * server statistics;